A Little Hope

 A Center in India Offers Skill Training to Street Children

 Chhoti Si Asha is a non-profit center that offers vocational training and literacy skills to street children of Chandigarh, India.
 Founded by Liza Chawla in April 2006, the program began when a group of children who used to beg for alms expressed a wish to study.
 Gradually, the older siblings of these children began attending.
-"We encourage these children and adolescents to take up work like rickshaw/rehra pulling, tailoring or any other work depending on their interest and ability instead of begging," says founder Liza Chawla.
+"At Chotti Si Asha, we are determined to work with the children as opposed to working for them," says founder Liza Chawla.
+"We encourage these children and adolescents to take up work like rickshaw/rehra pulling, tailoring or any other work depending on their interest and ability instead of begging."
 In April 2007, Chotti Si Asha put up its first exhibition in the same market plaza where these children used to beg.
 Joyshri Lobo reports on the event.

-Lajpat Rai Bhavan market is a bustling place every day of the week.
+Lajpat Rai Bhavan market is the scene of many worthwhile activities.
 Named after a great Indian patriot, it runs different programs for the underprivileged in health and education, and it creates tantalizing exhibitions of handmade crafts coming from various corners of the country.

-As people stream in, they usually don't notice an open space on the side, which houses Choti Si Asha.
-The area includes a small grassy space with a couple of broken-down sheds, colorful mosaic walls, metal drawers with workers' names, some children's paintings, a few rooms used as living quarters and a modest, circular air stage.
+As people stream in, they do not notice an open space on the side.
+It is a grassy area with a couple of broken-down sheds, colorful mosaic walls, metal drawers with workers' names, some children's paintings, a few rooms used as living quarters and a modest, circular air stage.
 There are three shady trees under which five pedal-sewing machines are buzzing away.
 All are operated by young men who work furiously to complete orders for the day.